-Fundus autofluorescence is a non-invasive diagnostic test that involves taking photographs of the back of the eye without a contrast dye.
-These images can help with the early detection of diseased retina in serious eye conditions such as macular degeneration, hereditary retinal degenerations, and retinal toxicity from the long term use of medications such as plaquenil.
+Fundus autofluorescence is a non-invasive diagnostic test that involves taking digital photographs of the back of the eye without a contrast dye.
+These images can help with the early detection of diseased retina in serious eye conditions such as macular degeneration, hereditary retinal degenerations, and retinal toxicity from the long-term use of medications such as hydroxychloroquine (plaquenil).

 Your doctor can evaluate the health of the retina using this imaging technology.
 This technology allows your doctor to detect diseases of the retina at early stages and has made timely intervention possible in a number of retinal conditions.
 Fundus autofluorescence imaging may be performed multiple times to monitor the progression of retinal diseases, need for intervention and response to treatment.

-Fundus autofluorescence is non-invasive and usually takes about 10 minutes to perform in your doctor’s office.
+Fundus autofluorescence is non-invasive, fast diagnostic test that usually takes only a few minutes to perform in your doctor’s office.